 - 1. Inspection and Maintenance Program - a.
 Conduct inspections on 100% of the total privately owned non-residential (e.g., mixed use development, commercial, etc.) and permittee-owned GI/LID structures, included in the GI/LID inventory, within the 5-year permit term.
-For permittees with five or more GI/LID structures included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the structures each reporting period, or if inspections are done by geographical area, then one entire area or sector must be inspected each reporting period.
+For permittees with five or more GI/LID structures included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the structures each reporting period, or if inspected each reporting period.
 If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the GI/LID structures are inspected within the 5-year permit term.
 Provide the number and/or percentage of the total structures inspected and documentation of the inspections during the reporting period in each annual report. - b.
 Conduct maintenance on the permittee owned GI/LID structures, as needed.
 Provide the number of the total structures maintained and documentation of the maintenance performed during the reporting period in each annual report. - c.
 Implement procedures for ensuring privately-owned non-residential GI/LID structures are maintained as needed.
 Provide documentation of these activities in each annual report.